-Haymes Paint is thrilled to be naming rights sponsor of The Jericho Cup race, hosted at Warrnambool Racecourse.
+Haymes Paint is honoured to be naming rights sponsor of The Jericho Cup race, hosted at Warrnambool Racecourse.
 Jericho Cup is run annually on the 4th Sunday after the Melbourne Cup.
 Jericho Cup is a nationally recognised $300,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.

 - Matt Haymes, Sales Director